Waterproof & Washable NFC Tags

 Who This Is For

-- Outdoor asset tracking in rainy conditions
+- Outdoor asset tracking — rain, dust, UV exposure

 Quick Decision Rules